gavinlyonsrepo/NOKIA_5110_RPI/README.md

 | 7-12 | drawText|N| draws character array |
 | 1-12 | print | Polymorphic print class which will print out many data types |

-These methods returnn a enum( LCD_Return_Codes_e), non-zero in event of an error, see API doc., such as wrong font chosen , ASCII character outside chosen fonts range, character out of screen bounds and invalid character array pointer object.
+These methods return an enum( LCD_Return_Codes_e), non-zero in event of an error (see API doc).
+Such as wrong font chosen , ASCII character outside chosen fonts range, character out of screen bounds and invalid character array pointer object.

 ### Bitmap